mozilla/uniffi-rs/fixtures/uitests/README.md

 into a separate crate has made it easier to integrate with `trybuild`.
 In particular it lets us use convenience macros from `uniffi_macros` when writing the tests, without having to deal with a circular dependency between `uniffi_macros` and `uniffi_bindgen`.

+If the tests here fail because other changes caused stderr output to change, the tool will advise that running with `TRYBUILD=overwrite` in the environment can be used to update the expected output.
+As of trybuild 1.0.53, that advice should work here!